WorldVistA/VistA/Documentation/SetupTestingEnvironment.rst

 To utilize this option on Caché, the TEST_VISTA_FRESH checkbox must be checked to tell CMake to configure the correct files.
-You will also need to create a new cache.dat using the steps from earlier and set the TEST_VISTA_FRESH_CACHE_DAT_EMPTY to point to the location of that newly created cache.dat.
+You will also need to create a new cache.dat and  set the TEST_VISTA_FRESH_CACHE_DAT_EMPTY to point to the location of that newly created cache.dat.
 It will then shut down the Caché instance, copy the empty database in place of the old one, restart Caché, then collect and import the OSEHRA routines and globals.

+**For more help with the generation of the empty cache.dat file:**

+See the instructions found in the ``Configuring Caché`` section of the `Install Caché`_ document.

 .. figure:: http://code.osehra.org/content/named/SHA1/974956f3-cmakeGUIFreshcalloutconfigureCache.png